abdelrhman95/Web-Scraping---Rotten-Tomatoes/README.md

 # Web-Scraping---Rotten-Tomatoes
 Scraping the 140 essential action movies

-By Using BeautifulSoup package Extract the following and save the results into excel and csv files :
+By Using BeautifulSoup package Extract the following and save the results into excel or csv file :
 - Years
 - Titles
 - Cast